-Figure 3-R7495B Controller Front Panel
+Figure 3-Controller Front Panel

-- A DETECTOR LED for each channel provides an immediate visual indication that a fire has been detected.
-The LED blinks slowly (once per second) if the fire intensity does not exceed the fire threshold and blinks rapidly if a fire output is generated.
-Steady illumination indicates that the fire intensity has returned below the alarm threshold (i.e., fire has been extinguished). - 2.
-The FIRE ZONE LEDs signal actuation of the corresponding Fire (timed) relay outputs. - 3.
-Illumination of the ALARM LED indicates actuation of an Alarm (instant) relay output. - 4.
-Illumination of the FAULT LED indicates a system malfunction (in Normal mode). - 5.
-The POWER LED is illuminated when power is applied to the system. - 6.
-The RESET/LAMP TEST button illuminates all LEDs for testing and also resets the system.
+- 2. The FIRE ZONE LEDs signal actuation of the corresponding fire (timed) relay outputs. - 3.
+Illumination of the ALARM LED indicates actuation of an alarm (instant) relay output. - 4.
+Illumination of the FAULT LED indicates a system malfunction when in the the Normal mode, or that the controller is in the Reset or Test mode. - 5.
+The POWER LED is illuminated when power is applied to the controller. - Pressing the RESET/LAMP TEST button illuminates all LEDs for testing and resets the system.
 While the button is depressed, the outputs are disabled.
-This will cause a fault condition until the controller restarts (approximately two seconds). - 11.
-The TEST/NORM toggle switch selects NORMAL or TEST mode.
+This will cause a fault condition until the controller restarts (approximately two seconds). - 7.
+The TEST/NORM toggle switch selects Test or Normal mode.